Cristián Álvarez (footballer, born 1980): International career

 Álvarez and his twin brother, Iván, represented Chile at under-17 level in both the 1997 South American Championship and the 1997 FIFA World Championship.
 In addition, represented Chile U20 in the 1999 South American Championship in Argentina.

 He competed in the 2000 Summer Olympics in Sydney representing Chile and won the bronze medal.
 Previously, he took part in the 2000 Pre-Olympic Tournament.

 His debut with the Chilean senior team was in 2000 against Ecuador during qualifications for the 2002 FIFA World Cup.
-He has 23 caps for his country.
+He has 24 caps for his country.

 Coaching career

 Álvarez graduated as a Football Manager at the INAF (National Football Institute) in 2017.
 Since 2018 he has worked for Universidad Católica, mainly as a technical consultant, but in 2022 he assumed as coach of youth levels.

+He has also been in charge of a football academy in Curicó affiliated to Universidad Católica, just like another former players such as René Valenzuela, Carlos Verdugo, Luciano Saavedra, Ian Mac-Niven, among others.

 Personal life

 He is nicknamed Huaso, like the traditional countryman of the Central Chile, due to the fact his birthplace is Curicó, a city in the Maule Region.

 His father, Luis Hernán, was the top goalscorer of the 1963 Primera División de Chile playing for Colo-Colo, becoming an idol for the club.
 His twin brother, Iván, is a former footballer and coincided with Cristián at both Universidad Católica and Chile at under-17 level.